Remembering the Cosmos Flower

-Remembering the Cosmos Flower (秋桜 / コスモス, Kosumosu), also known as Cosmos, is a 1997 Japanese movie directed by Junichi Suzuki.
+Remembering the Cosmos Flower (秋桜 / コスモス, Kosumosu), also known as Cosmos and Autumn Cherry Blossoms, is a 1997 Japanese drama film directed and co-written by Junichi Suzuki.
 It is the story of a Japanese girl returning to Japan after seven years in South America where she contracted AIDS.
+The film was based on Suzuki's own novel, first published in 1996 by Chōbunsha.
+Ace Pictures released Remembering the Cosmos Flower on May 3, 1997, in Japan.